arman-man/Personal-Computer/README.md

 Assembled and configured hardware components including CPU, GPU, RAM, and storage.

-Installed operating systems and configured software for optimal performance.
+Installed operating systems and configured software settings for optimal performance.

-Tested and verified system performance for stability and functionality.
+Tested and verified system stability and functionality.